shecrushes/shecrushes/README.md

 I'll only be covering the backend as nothing much interesting happens in the frontend.

 Let's start.
 First, all videos are scraped from redgifs.com.
 This project only scrapes and stores links, this is important to note.
 The backend of this project is pretty much one big web scraper, every hour, videos are scraped from some pre-specified categories.
-When videos are scraped, they are first stored in a Redis database.
-Then they are cached on the server and expire every hour.
+When videos are scraped, they are first stored in a Redis database, then they are cached on the server and expire every hour.
 Then, each individual video is stored in postgres.
 It's important to store the links scraped in case a user wants to come back to the video later.

 This is an over-simplified summary of what's going on.
 More details in the README inside the server folder.